Thinking for yourself

 Learning to think for yourself could begin with this question: “Who has been doing my thinking for me, up until now?”

 So many things influence the way we think, our beliefs and assumptions about ourselves and the world around us.
 Many of them—perhaps most of them—work on us without our awareness or consent.

-Some began in early childhood, even before our conscious memory.1 Others arise out of the social and cultural clamor that surrounds us, and particularly out of the push to keep us consuming.
+Some began in early childhood, even before our conscious memory.1 Others arise out of the social and cultural clamor that surrounds us, most notably out of the push to keep us consuming.

 Pervasive marketing messages